 6.13.4.3.2 The prototype, equipped with strain gauges at all locations where a comparison with the design calculation is required, shall be subjected to the following loads and the strains shall be recorded:

-- Filled with water to the maximum filling degree.
+(a) Filled with water to the maximum filling degree.
 The measuring results shall be used to calibrate the design calculation according to 6.13.2.5;

-- Filled with water to the maximum filling degree and subjected to accelerations in all three directions by means of driving and braking exercises with the prototype attached to a vehicle.
+(b) Filled with water to the maximum filling degree and subjected to accelerations in all three directions by means of driving and braking exercises with the prototype attached to a vehicle.
 For comparison with the design calculation according to 6.13.2.5 the strains recorded shall be extrapolated in relation to the quotient of the accelerations required in 6.8.2.1.2 and measured;

-- Filled with water and subjected to the specified test pressure.
+(c) Filled with water and subjected to the specified test pressure.
 Under this load, the shell shall exhibit no visual damage or leakage.

 6.13.4.3.3 The requirements of 6.9.2.7.1.4 on the ball drop test shall apply.